eeriespace/eeriespace.github.io/_posts/2020-04-13-play-report-disciples-of-bone-and-shadow-playtest-1.md

 > This map has been made using [Hex Kit](https://cone.itch.io/hex-kit), this is
 > my first time using it, but I made it work.
 >
-> If someone knows how to rotate the hex-grid so that the top of the hex is
+> ~~If someone knows how to rotate the hex-grid so that the top of the hex is
-> an edge instead of a vertex, please let me know!
+> an edge instead of a vertex, please let me know!~~ Figured it out!

 ### Hex 2, Madari region